Skip to content

 FAQs

-4. How do I apply for a Medicare Supplement Plan?
-To apply for a Medicare Supplement Plan, contact private insurance companies licensed in your state that offer these plans.
-You can also use online resources to compare plans and enroll.
+To apply for a Medicare Supplement Plan, contact personal insurance companies licensed in your state that supply these plans.
+You may also use online sources to match plans and enroll.

 Leave a Reply